 6.3 The Supplier is responsible for ensuring to STC that the goods are free from any defects at the time of the takeover.
 More specifically, the Supplier shall be responsible for ensuring to STC that at the time of STC’s receipt of the goods:

-- the supplies have the properties (meet the technical specifications) agreed upon between the parties and, in the absence of applicable provisions, exhibit the properties described by the Supplier or manufacturer, or expected by STC,
+a) the supplies have the properties and meet the technical specifications agreed upon between the parties and, in the absence of applicable provisions, exhibit the properties described by the Supplier or manufacturer, or expected by STC;

-- the goods are fit for the purpose determined by the Supplier, or for such a purpose that this type of goods is usually expected to serve,
+b) the goods are fit for the purpose determined by the Supplier, or for such a purpose that this type of goods is usually expected to serve;

-- the supplies, with their quality or workmanship, correspond to the agreed-upon sample or model where quality or workmanship are defined using an agreed-upon sample or model,
+c) the supplies correspond with their quality or workmanship to the agreed-upon sample or model where quality or workmanship are defined using an agreed-upon sample or model;

-- the supplies supplied are in the adequate quantity, degree or mass, and that they comply with the requirements of the relevant legal regulations and are not encumbered by any third party rights, especially with any copyrights or other third party intellectual or industrial property rights, which could limit STC in its right to use the goods.
+d) the supplies delivered are in the adequate quantity, degree or mass, and that they comply with the requirements of the relevant legal regulations and are not encumbered by any third party rights, especially with any copyrights or other third party intellectual or industrial property rights, which could limit STC in its right to use the goods.

-6.4 The Supplier shall provide STC with a quality warranty covering the supplies supplied.
-The quality warranty is for the Supplier to guarantee that the supplies will remain fit for the usual purpose during the specified period of time, or that they will retain their usual properties.
-The warranty period is twenty-four (24) months from the date of the documented handover of the goods unless the nature of the supplies implies otherwise.
+6.4 The Supplier shall provide STC with a quality warranty covering the supplies delivered.
+The Supplier shall guarantee in the quality warranty that the supplies will remain fit for the usual purpose during the specified period of time or that they will retain their usual properties.
+The warranty period is twenty-four (24) months from the date of the documented handover of the goods unless the nature of the supplies implies otherwise or unless the order states otherwise.
 If the Supplier specifies a longer warranty period in the documents or on the packaging, the longer warranty period applies.
 The warranty period starts on the day following the documented handover of the goods.
 The warranty period shall be deemed suspended during any periods where STC will be unable to use the supplies due to defects covered by the Supplier’s warranty.